How to buy fire bags and cases

 Look carefully at the side and corner seams for signs of irregularity or puckering.
 A bag that isn’t cut right won’t go together right.
 Look at the handle attachments and shoulder strap mounts.
 Will they hold up to the weight you plan to load in it?
 Look at the inside of the bag where the main zipper attaches.

 Is it single or double stitched, and how straight do the sew lines run?
 This is one spot on most bags where shoddy construction will be revealed most easily, particularly around the corners.
 Check the impact liner.
-Is it cheap open cell foam they goes “pop” between your fingers and soon stops providing protection?
+Is it cheap open cell foam that goes “pop” between your fingers and soon stops providing protection?
 Or is it high-density foam that will take years of abuse?

 Is the bottom double-layered or reinforced in some manner?
 This is a primary wear point on many kits.
 It should also be constructed to resist fluid penetration.